 - postal code if you are a Canadian resident or your country of residence if you are a foreign resident

-How to change my address for my SIN?
-Should I change my address for it individually?
+How to change my address for my Social Insurance Number (SIN)?

 Good news!
 You don’t have to inform the government of your change of address for your SIN unless you are waiting to receive a SIN confirmation letter.

 Changing your address with the Canadian Revenue Agency (CRA) is enough !